ImmaculateObsession/nest/docs/start.rst

 4. Commit your changes
 5. Check for new changes from git ('git pull --rebase')
 6. Push your changes to git ('git push origin master')

-NOTE: Do not use bootstrap's glyphicons.
-Use the icons from Font Awesome.